 Constitutional Amendment to Exempt Renewable Energy Devices from Ad Valorem and Tangible Personal Property Taxes - SJR 170 and SB 172 by Sen. Brandes (R) and HJR 193 and HB 195 by Rep. Rodriguez (R).
 SJR 170/HJR 193 are resolutions to propose a constitutional amendment that would allow the Legislature to exempt from ad valorem taxation any improvements to commercial real property if the improvements are a renewable energy device and related tangible personal property.
 The amendments would only apply to work that begins on or after January 1, 2017.
 Presently the Constitution only allows an exemption for renewable device improvements to residential real property.
 If the resolution passes out of the Legislature, it would appear on the November general election ballot in 2016 for voter approval.
 SB 172/HB 195 would implement the Constitutional amendment if it is approved by the voters.
 Additionally, SJR 170/SB 172 provides a sunset date of December 31, 2036.
-SJR 170 and SB 172 have one stop left and HJR 193 and HB 195 were temporarily postponed in its last committee stop.
+SJR 170, SB 172, HJR 193, and HB 195 all passed out of their second committee.